 Keep in mind that $1,000 in damages is an easy threshold to cross.
 Even a fender-bender can get expensive quickly.
 Because of this, you may need to contact the police even if you’re not sure you’ve crossed this threshold.
 Acting now and gathering the evidence you need, as well as avoiding any penalties, can help you recover.

-That’s because an accident report is effectively a witness statement from the police.
+That’s because a report is effectively a witness statement from the police.
 When the police arrive on the scene to report the accident, they may write up their version of events.
 If that version lines up with your retelling of events, the police can act as expert witnesses with a lot of authority in the courtroom.
 If there are doubts about your version of events, the accident report can help clarify your story.

 It can also be a useful tool to keep the details of the accident recorded.
 Filing a lawsuit may take place months or even years after the initial accident.
 In that time, memories can fade, and you may struggle to remember the details of your car accident.
 Luckily, your Dallas car accident report remembers it for you with an authority your testimony may not have.